redis.yml — Redis configuration (short guide)

 See also

-• Source: RedisLockManager implementation (extension module).
+• Source: RedisLockManager and RedisMessagingTransport (extension module).